-If space is available within the same season, you can request a change to your existing reservation’s date or trailhead for no additional charge.
-If you have questions regarding your reservation, or you would like to make changes to an existing reservation, please call 209-372-0740.
+If space is available within the same season, you can request to change your existing reservation date or trailhead for an additional processing fee of $5.
+If you have questions regarding your reservation or you would like to make changes to an existing reservation, please call 209-372-0740.
 We are unable to correspond by email or fax.
 Processing fees are non-refundable and non-transferable.

 First-Come, First-Served Permits

 All wilderness permits must be picked up in person by a member of the hiking group.
 Priority for permits for a particular trailhead is given to the closest permit-issuing station, though it is possible to obtain a permit for any trailhead at any permit-issuing station.
 This mainly affects the most popular trailheads that fill up quickly each morning, such as Little Yosemite Valley trailheads, Lyell Canyon and Cathedral Lakes, among others.
 Though popular trailheads may fill, there is always space available on other trailheads in the park.

 View a list of trailheads showing which permit station has priority over each.